vdevictor96/fabric-federated-learning/README.md

 - [`federated-learning/`](./federated-learning/) contains all the logic for the federated learning, including the python ML code, the fabric smart contracts (chaincode) and the nodejs gateway.
 - [`federated-learning/chaincode/`](./federated-learning/chaincode/) contains the TypeScript smart contract for the aggregation of the local models.
 - [`federated-learning/client/`](./federated-learning/client/) contains the Python logic for training the BERT models and connecting to the gateway.
+- [`federated-learning/client/data/datasets`](./federated-learning/client/data/datasets) contains the public datasets used for the ablation studies.
 - [`federated-learning/gateway/`](./federated-learning/gateway/) contains the NestJS server that bridges the Python BERT models with the Hyperledger Fabric blockchain.
 - [`test-network/`](./test-network/) contains the blockchain test-network provided by [fabric-samples](https://github.com/hyperledger/fabric-samples), with added functionality to deploy the project's smart contracts.